 Our primary goal in the admissions process is to help each family find the perfect match.
 We recognize that we may not be the perfect match as a co-op for every family.
 The admissions process is a chance for us to get to know each other.
 Honesty in any relationship is key to its success.
 We are not here to convince prospective families that our co-op is right for them.
 We actively encourage families to observe and explore the many homeschool options available.
-Our goal is to present our program as truthfully as possible, help families to grasp the nature of our co-op and what we have to offer, and allow them to weigh all the factors out as they consider whether our co-op is indeed the right match for them.
+Our goal is to help families to grasp the nature of our co-op and what we have to offer, and allow them to weigh all the factors out as they consider whether our co-op is indeed the right match for them.
 Classroom tours, observations, and open houses are important ways to get to know our community.
 When we admit a new child, we are not simply bringing him or her into the co-op community.
 We are bringing the child, his parents, siblings, and extended family into the mix.
 In making admissions decisions we normally give strong preference to families who share common values and goals with the co-op, and who, after careful consideration and exploration, have concluded that our co-op is something that they want very much for their children.
 We consider applications for admissions on a case-by-case open admission basis.

 When no openings are available children will be placed in the applicant group waiting list.
 In the event of an opening, children in this group will be considered based on the date an application was received and age and needs of the child (in accordance with the Montessori principle of a multi-age classroom).
 Siblings of currently enrolled students and children of staff members may be granted priority in the admissions process.

 WHERE ARE WE ON THE WAITING LIST?
 HOW LONG IS THE WAITING LIST?

 The waiting list is a master list that is composed of all families interested in enrollment.
 In an effort for efficiency, the list is not organized by age or classroom.
 Therefore, your place on the waiting list is not representative of your “place in line.”